About the Population Health Management Certificate Program

 Prerequisites or special requirements

-3+ years health-related experience and prior quantitative coursework or alternative evidence of quantitative ability
+3+ years of post-baccalaureate health-related experience and prior quantitative coursework or alternative evidence of quantitative ability

 Information regarding the cost of tuition and fees can be found on the Bloomberg School's Certificate Programs Tuition page.